DougBurke/sherpa/docs/plots/backends.rst

 use it and why it was designed this way.
 See `sherpa.plot.backend.BaseBackend` for a complete listing of the calling signature for each function.
-The `sherpa.plot.backend.BasicBackend` backend extends ``sherpa.plot.backend.BaseBackend` by raising a warning message for plotting functions (plot, image, histrogram etc.) that are not implemented.
+The `sherpa.plot.backend.BasicBackend` backend extends `sherpa.plot.backend.BaseBackend` by raising a warning message for plotting functions (plot, image, histrogram etc.) that are not implemented.
-It is a the base for any real functional backend, which will override those methods, but offer useful user feedback for any method not provided.
+It is the base for any real functional backend, which will override those methods, but offer useful user feedback for any method not provided.
 This future-proofs any backend derived from this class: When sherpa adds new functions to its backend definition, they will be added here with a warning